AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 1. Select your **[!UICONTROL Locales dictionary]** and add as many as needed.
 -->

-## Create a multilingual campaign {#create-multilingual-campaign}
+## Create a multilingual content {#create-multilingual-campaign}

-Once you have set up your Translation project and Language settings, you are ready to create your campaign and customize your content for your different locales.
+Once you have set up your Translation project and Language settings, you are ready to create your campaign or journey and customize your content for your different locales.

-1. Begin by creating and configuring your Email, SMS or Push notification campaign according to your requirements.
-[Learn more](../campaigns/create-campaign.md)
+1. Begin by creating and configuring your Email, SMS or Push notification [campaign](../campaigns/create-campaign.md) or [journey](../building-journeys/journeys-message.md) according to your requirements.

 1. Once your primary content is created, click **[!UICONTROL Save]** and head back to the campaign configuration screen.